 — AI Over 50 · Income Blueprints —

-Twelve specific income blueprints.
+Fourteen specific income blueprints.
 Each one with the copy-paste AI prompts, the pricing, the first-7-days plan, and the kind of clients who actually pay for it.

-Scott and I have been watching smart, capable people over 50 sit on the sidelines of the greatest income opportunity in a generation, because they’ve been told AI is for 25-year-olds.
+Together we’ve survived every tech cycle from dial-up modems to deep learning, and we are still kicking.
+And we kept watching smart, capable people over 50 sit on the sidelines of the greatest income opportunity in a generation — because somebody told them AI was for 25-year-olds.
 The data says the opposite.

 1.8×